-Her byline has appeared at Healthline Parenthood, Romper, Motherfigure's magazine "The Mothership," Healthline, Greatist, PsychCentral, Narratively, Nautilus, What to Expect, TrulyMama, Mental Floss, Mashable, AskMen, Geek, BestGifts, among others.
+Her byline has appeared at Healthline Parenthood, Romper, Motherfigure's magazine "The Mothership," Healthline, Greatist, PsychCentral, Narratively, Nautilus, What to Expect, TrulyMama, Mental Floss, Mashable, AskMen, Geek, BestGifts, among other publications.

-Before going freelance, Simone worked as an editor at a variety of publications, including The Weather Channel, Upworthy, theSkimm, and Business Insider.
+Simone also worked as an editor at several publications, including The Weather Channel, Upworthy, theSkimm, and Business Insider.

-Her work at The Weather Channel won a number of awards, including the 2020 IAC Award for Best Environmental Online Campaign and the 2020 CMA award for Best Series of Articles.
+Her work at The Weather Channel won several awards, including the 2020 IAC Award for Best Environmental Online Campaign and the 2020 CMA award for Best Series of Articles.